A First Look at the Security Issues in the Model Context Protocol Ecosystem: Honest-but-Flawed MCP Hosts

+This issue stems from inconsistent information in the request sent to the LLM, including the tool list and context information.

-Suppose the context history within a request includes a previously successful tool invocation, and the user subsequently removes the server that hosted that tool.
-In that case, an inconsistency arises: the tool remains in the context history but no longer exists in the current tool list.
-When the user reuses the same context and attempts to invoke the tool again, the model might reference the now-removed tool based on prior interactions, despite its absence from the current tool list.
-Due to the host's lack of a verification mechanism, it does not validate whether the referenced tool is still available before executing the invocation.
-As a result, the host blindly proceeds with the invocation, leading to failed or undefined behavior.
-We refer to this issue as the context dangling tool issue.
-This scenario is not uncommon.
-For example, when a user closes and reopens Cursor, the host reinitializes clients to the configured servers while restoring the prior context.
+\textbf{Context-dangling Tool.} When a server is removed, its provided tools are also removed.
+However, the context might still retain the history of previously available tools.
+In such a case, an inconsistency arises: the tool remains in the context history but no longer exists in the current tool list.
+When the user reuses the same context to perform another operation, the LLM first checks the current tool list and finds no tools available for the task.
+Then it searches the \textit{context} for references, retrieves the previously available tool, and returns it to the host.
+Because the host lacks a verification mechanism, it does not check whether the referenced tool is still available before invocation.
+As a result, the host proceeds with the invocation blindly, leading to failed or undefined behavior.
+For example, the failure message is sent back to the LLM, which then analyzes it and selects an incorrect tool for the user’s operation.
+We refer to this issue as the context-dangling tool issue.
+This issue arises when a host restores prior conversation context while reinitializing clients for configured servers.
+For example, when a user closes and reopens Cursor, the host reinitializes clients while restoring the previous context.
 Additionally, all four hosts store previous context histories to support session continuity.
-As a result, each time a user reopens the host and selects a prior conversation, this issue might occur if the restored context references tools that are no longer available.
+As a result, when a user reopens a host and selects a prior conversation, this issue might arise.

 \textbf{Result.} We find that none of the hosts implements a verification mechanism to ensure that the tools returned by the model still exist in the current tool list.
-As a result, hosts blindly rely on model outputs without validating tool availability, which can lead to failed invocations when the referenced tool is no longer accessible.
-Figure~\ref{fig:dangling_success_rate_heatmap} presents the success rate across host–model pairs.
-This success rate reflects cases where the model failed to find the tool in the current tool list but was able to retrieve it from the context history and return it.
-Since the tool list and context history remained the same, the observed differences in success rates are likely caused by variations in the system prompts.
-Among all hosts, Windsurf handles this issue most robustly; in contrast, Cline exhibits the worst behavior, returning a tool that no longer exists in the current tool list every time.
+As a result, hosts invoke now-unavailable tools.
+Figure~\ref{fig:dangling_success_rate_heatmap} presents the success rates between different pairs of host-model.
+Each rate represents cases where the LLM failed to locate a tool in the current tool list but successfully retrieved it from the context history, after which the host invokes the tool but failed because it no longer existed.
+Among the evaluated hosts, Windsurf appears to handle this issue more robustly, while Cline shows the weakest performance, often returning tools that are no longer present in the current tool list.